Vegan Gingersnap Cookies

 Can I make gingersnaps without molasses?

 Traditionally gingersnaps include molasses because it contributes both a sweetness and a distinct flavor.
 However, an equal amount of maple syrup can be used as a replacement for molasses if you need an alternative.
-Note that the flavor and texture will change but it will still be delicious!
+Note that the flavor and texture will change but they will still be delicious!

 Stack of Dairy-Free Gingersnap Cookies With Christmas Lights in Background